DANser-freelancer/javascript-futures/README.md

 }
 ```

-I find several problems with this approach, specifically in more complicated production grade code.
+I find several problems with this approach, specifically in more complicated production grade code:

 1. We still can only get the value out by `awaiting` **again**.
-   - bad in case we need to use `const file1` more than once;
+   - what if we need to use `const file1` more than once?
 2. We could reassign `let number` to the once `awaited` value.
-   - but it's very easy to reassign it somewhere else by accident;
+   - very easy to reassign it somewhere else by accident.
-3. We could start all `Promise`s with `Promise.all()`.
-   - but now it's another `Promise` which has to be unwrapped with an `await`;
+3. We could start all `Promise`s with `Promise.all()` which still has to be unwrapped with an `await`.
-     - and possibly destructured into more variables.
+   - and possibly destructured into more variables;
-   - it doesn't work if there are more `async` tasks dependent on the result of some initial `Promise`s;
+   - what if there are more `Promise`s dependent on earlier `Promises`?
-     - especially if those secondary `Promise`s are best awaited at different points in the function.
+   - what if `Promises` are best awaited at different points in the function?

-`Future` removes the need for tricks.
-Once a `Future` is created, you only need to `await` it **once** to receive the value.
+`Future` removes the need for tricks, you only need to `await` it **once** to receive the value.
 Any later access is direct and **synchronous** via `<future>.value`.
 A `Future` also integrates with `AbortSignal` in two ways:

-1. you can pass an `AbortController.signal` object in the `Future` constructor options
+1. You can pass an `AbortController.signal` object in the `Future` constructor options.
-2. or an `AbortController` will be created
+2. Or an `AbortController` will be created.
-   - this makes sure the `AbortSignal` is always passed into executors
+   - this makes sure the `AbortSignal` is always passed into executors;
-   - and exposes the `.abort()` method on the `Future` itself
+   - and exposes the `.abort()` method on the `Future` itself.

 <a id="signal-example"></a>
 Here is an example of how to use it: